 “When people have my food, I think that it’s no different from any other dining experience: you go to a restaurant, the service was impeccable, the drinks were fantastic, the food was amazing, and you have this euphoric rush that comes over you after you finished the experience,” Elman says.
 “I want the same thing, except you’re probably going to feel a little stoned, too.”

 Vancouver, sometimes nicknamed Vamsterdam, has become a destination for legal cannabis.
 The city, perched between sweeping forests and the sea in British Columbia, was ready when Canada legalized cannabis in 2018.
-Since then, Vancouver has seen an influx of tourists looking to visit smoke shops, 4/20 festivals and infused-dining experiences like those Elman has crafted.
+Since then, it has seen an influx of tourists looking to visit smoke shops, 4/20 festivals and infused-dining experiences like those Elman has crafted.

 Even with the boom in these cannabis-centric experiences, the negative stereotypes surrounding weed are still ubiquitous.
 Creed Taylor, a Vancouver local who runs a popular cannabis radio show, is among a large group of people looking to end that stigma.